lauraschornack/katacoda1/1-set-up/step1.md

-In the old days, we used VMs.
+Before containers, software was installed on Virtual Machines (VMs).

-Every piece of software woul dhave to be installed seperately.
+Every piece of software and all of its dependencies would have to be installed seperately.

-The set-up would have looked like this:
+Notice in the image below that each piece of software is an individual silo.

 ![ML Integration Flow](traditional-set-up.png)